Interactive Mobile health for Asthma Care in Teens

 The project uses a version of PiLR EMA customized to:

-- for participants to report each time they use tobacco.
+- Allow participants to report each time they use tobacco.
 This will run in the EMA app according to an algorithm in the background that chooses randomly selected events the participant has to complete for additional EMA assessment (depending on their base rate of use to keep participant response burden reasonable).

 - Track time spent in various neighborhoods and deliver a system notification when location changes significantly.